-The LL.M.
-Externship Program gives LL.M. students the opportunity to engage in for-credit externships with a wide variety of host organizations, including non-profit organizations, corporate legal and compliance departments, government organizations, and law firms.
+The Graduate Externship Program gives LLM and MSL students the opportunity to engage in for-credit externships with a wide variety of host organizations, including non-profit organizations, corporate legal and compliance departments, government organizations, and law firms.
 Such placement experiences are intended to enrich the educational experience students receive in the Law School’s doctrinal courses and to promote students’ professional development by assisting them in integrating legal theory with skills and professional values.

-The educational goals of Fordham’s LL.M.
-Externship Program are as follows:
+The educational goals of Fordham’s Graduate Externship Program are as follows:

 Training Students in Lawyering Skills

-Placements should offer opportunities for students to appreciate some of the competencies required for legal practice in the U.S. (for international students) and/or to learn and explore competencies required in a particular practice area or setting.
+Placements should offer opportunities for students to appreciate some of the competencies required for legal practice in the U.S. (for international students) and/or to learn and explore competencies required in a particular practice, setting, or industry.
 Placements also frequently offer exposure to skills such as time management and law office operations.

 Development of Professional Identity